$29.99/mo, all 26 courses

 |---|---|---|

-| Access | All 26 courses while subscribed — cancel anytime. | Access window of 6–10 weeks per course. |
+| Access | All 26 courses with one plan, cancel anytime. | Access window of 6–10 weeks per course. |

-| AI tutor | Ask why any answer is wrong and get an instant explanation. | No AI tutor — static explanations only. |
+| AI tutor | Ask why any answer is wrong and get an instant explanation. | No AI tutor, static explanations only. |

 | Spaced repetition | SM-2 algorithm resurfaces your weak questions automatically. | No spaced repetition system. |

-| Price | $29.99/mo or $249/yr — all 26 courses. | ~$43/mo per course, 90-day access window. |
+| Price | $29.99/mo or $129/6mo, all 26 courses. | ~$43/mo per course on a per-course window. |

 “Built from the official RECO competency framework and aligned to the Humber College curriculum.
 Every question reviewed through 7 QA passes against current Ontario statutes.”